aligrand/QuickTreeMap/doc/welcome.md

 # Welcome
-Welcome to the QuickTreeMap wiki!
+Welcome to the QuickTreeMap document!

-this is wiki page of QuickTreeMap algorithm.

-this wiki has 3 pages:
+this document has 2 pages:
 - page 1: Introduction of Algorithm
 - page 2: Implementation Tips